 Reference software

-The main software branch of JEM is developed on top of the HEVC test model software HM16.6 [20].
-The reference software for JEM can be downloaded from the SVN link shown in [21].
+The main software branch of the JEM is developed on top of the HEVC test model HM software [20].
+The reference software for the JEM can be downloaded from the SVN link shown in [21].

-The related codes for each added tool are marked with a dedicated macro.
+The related source code for each added tool is associated with a dedicated macro.
 The macro name for the tools in the main software branch are provided in Table 10.